abblake/SmartTool/README.md

 1. The CEOANN flag which indicates the executive is the CEO is sometimes blank or inaccurate.
 2. The method for identifying CEO duality can sometimes be inaccurate (about 4% based on a sample of 2910 manually coded CEO duality variables).
 We are working on a method for flagging these for manual correction.
+3. Duplicate records are removed using the gvkey and year variables (all databases).